NthMetal/aseprite_sprite_map_helper_plugin/README.md

 5. In either of the two windows you can scroll wheel to zoom, and middle mouse button to pan.
 6. In the `Texture Sampler` you can select a pixel, this will change your brush color to the **coordinates** of the selected pixel.
 7. The `Preview` will show the output for the current frame and current layer.
 You can select the `Composite all visible layers` option to preview all layers at once.

+## Notes

+* Unfortunately there's no way to view where a pixel points to from the map other than the preview.

+## Possible improvements

+* When your mouse is hovering over the preview, show where that pixel came from in the texture
+* Allow an area to be selected and painted